danwt/designing-concurrent-trees/README.md

 ## What is this?

-In the Spring of 2021 I wrote my master's thesis on designing _correct_ concurrent tree data structures.
+In the spring of 2021 I wrote my master's thesis on designing _correct_ concurrent tree data structures.
 In particular, shared memory pointer based balanced trees.

 ## Abstract